 The film was written and directed by brothers Jay and Mark Duplass who achieved success with the indie cult film The Puffy Chair, in which they also acted, and later directed Jonah Hill, Marisa Tomei, and John C. Reilly, in Cyrus, another film that examined the relationship between a mother and son.
 The Duplass brothers seem to have a talent, not only for telling a good story, but also for excellent casting.
 Like the trio in Cyrus, the threesome in Jeff—besides Sarandon and Segel, Ed Helms from The Office—click and bring a verisimilitude to the story that is lacking in so many other films these days.
-Being released in March, typically a wasteland for movie goers, means that Jeff may attract people looking for something besides adventure stories or fairy tales.
+Jeff may attract people looking for something besides adventure stories or fairy tales.

 As the title implies, Jeff (Segel) is a 30-something living in his mother’s basement.
 Jeff’s life has come unstuck and, ironically, his mother (Sarandon) calls asking him to buy some wood glue to fix one of the kitchen shutters.
 Jeff has received another phone call, one asking for “Kevin.”
 Others might write off the call as a wrong number, but Jeff is convinced there are larger forces at work and that he’s meant to find someone named Kevin.